robert/robert.github.com/_posts/2017-11-20-how-does-online-tracking-actually-work.md

 <img src="/images/cookies-login-tracking.jpg" />
 </p>

 Even websites that do not require users to log in to any systems (such as news sites, shops or blogs) can still collect this kind of behavioral data.
 They can still set a cookie on your device when you first load the website, containing a randomly generated ID (eg. `arewoiufjlknbvjksdf`).
 Your browser will append this cookie and the ID inside it to every request it sends to their domain, just as it did for the logged-in session ID cookie.
 The website can therefore use this ID to link together your activity in a similar way to that of a logged-in user.
-They won't know your name or email address or any of your personal identifiable information (unless they use some questionable but perfectly plausible tricks [LINK]), but they will know that everything you do on the site was done by the same person.
-They can use this information for almost any purpose they like, from improving their site to massaging prices [LINK to http://time.com/4899508/flight-search-history-price/].
+They won't know your name or email address or any of your personal identifiable information (unless they put in a bit more work), but they will know that everything you do on the site was done by the same person.
+They can use this information for almost any purpose they like, from improving their site to [massaging prices](http://time.com/4899508/flight-search-history-price/).

 ## How third-party tracking tools use cookies

-In practice, websites usually track non-logged in users in using external, third-party software like Google Analytics[LINK] or AdRoll[LINK].
+In practice, websites usually track non-logged in users in using external, third-party software like [Google Analytics](https://analytics.google.com) or [AdRoll](https://www.adroll.com/).
 These specialized trackers are typically much more powerful and easier to manage than handling tracking in-house, and come in two main flavors: single- and multi-website trackers.
 Single-website trackers (like Google Analytics) keep the data of each of their client websites siloed and isolated from each other.
 This makes them less powerful but better for consumer privacy, as the tracker is unable to join up a user's activity on different websites.

 By contrast, multi-website trackers (like AdRoll) roll up and share users’ activity across all of their clients (and beyond).
 They are therefore much more powerful, with many rather discomforting integrations with other data stores that can help websites learn more about otherwise anonymous users.
 They are also, in this author’s humble and understated opinion, a consumer privacy disaster zone.